Dewalt-arch/pimpmyadlab/readme.md

 - Domain Controller only (Windows 2019 Server)
   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
-  - Copy script to the vm (see instructions above on how to run the script in the vm)
+  - Copy script to the vm

   - Execute the instructions below in the vm
     - start / run / cmd (as administrator)